Prakharj24/ChampSim/README.md

   <p> ChampSim is a trace-based simulator for a microarchitecture study.
 You can sign up to the public mailing list by sending an empty mail to champsim+subscribe@googlegroups.com.
 A set of traces used for the 2nd Cache Replacement Championship (CRC-2) can be found from this link. (http://bit.ly/2t2nkUj) <p>
 </p>

+NOTE: Use Timing Channel branch for any work related to research in Timing Channel attacks.

 # Steps to integrate DRAMSim2 with ChampSim
 1. Clone the ChampSim repository.
 ```